fserb/bkc/pages/bouncing/bouncing.md

 #### the Box-Muller transform

-Image that we *have* a normal distribution availble and used that to plot points in a 2D graph (grabbing $x$ and $y$ from two independent normal distributions).
+Image that we *have* a normal distribution available and used that to plot points in a 2D graph (grabbing $x$ and $y$ from two independent normal distributions).
+If we transform those points into polar coordinates
-If we transform those points into polar coordinates $(R, \Theta)$, then we could produce uniformly distributed variables based on those polar coordinates.
+$(R, \Theta)$, then there's a way to produce uniformly distributed variables based on those polar coordinates.
 Mathematically:

 $$
 \begin{aligned}